What is the Venture Competition?

 The main investment is the time required to participate and any travel expenses needed to attend the event, but we seek to minimise this by leveraging the support of the JEC team.

 What if we are already working in Japan?

 Having started to work in Japan does not disqualify you from applying.
 In many cases, this can actually be a benefit because it provides a clear answer for your growth plan and goals.
 Participating in Japan Energy Challenge would be a very effective path to getting your offer in front of decisionmakers at new clients - or give a boost to the speed of your existing pipeline - and help you rapidly expand your growth.

 How do the deadlines work?

-After 1 April, our team will be making and confirming invitations for 20 companies.
-This process takes some time, and involves our team liasing between the sponsors and interviewing the applicants.
-We generally estimate that all invitations will be confirmed by 1 May.
+After 1 June, our team will be making and confirming invitations for 20 companies.
+This process takes some time, and involves our team liasing between the sponsors and interviewing the applicants to confirm a fit in the program.
+We generally estimate that all invitations will be confirmed by 1 August.

 To accommodate any latecomers or new developments that may affect consideration, we leave the application open during this period.
 Applications received after 1 June will be considered only if there are spots still remaining.